Phase 3: Living and working in the Netherlands

 If you have registered with the municipality, you have health insurance and you have completed your integration requirement (or are working on it), you have fulfilled your most important obligations.
 But there are still some things that are handy to arrange.

-Medical care In the Netherlands, you must pay for your medical care.
+In the Netherlands, you must pay for your medical care.
 A great deal of care will be reimbursed by your health insurance, but not everything.
 Some healthcare costs are also at your own risk: you pay those yourself.
 It is good to find your own general practitioner in your area; that is your first point of contact with health complaints.
 Family doctor visits are always reimbursed by your insurance.
-You can find a GP on the website of Zorgkaart Nederland.
+You can find a GP through this website.